 What Hype-Index Actually Is

 Hype-Index is an independent editorial platform, not a marketing agency or promotion service.
-The platform curates emerging artists and new releases it considers culturally and commercially relevant, and surfaces them to a readership made up primarily of music industry professionals: labels, sync supervisors, playlist curators, booking agents, PRs, and music press.
+The platform curates emerging artists and new releases that it considers culturally and commercially relevant.
+It then showcases them to a readership made up primarily of music industry professionals.
+This audience includes labels, sync supervisors, playlist curators, booking agents, PR professionals, and music journalists.

 That distinction matters.
 Hype-Index is not designed to drive Spotify streams or grow a consumer fanbase directly.
 Its audience is the industry, not everyday listeners.
 Artists and their teams who get the most from a Hype-Index feature tend to be those seeking industry visibility, credibility, and a track record around their music, not those looking for a direct boost in play counts.